 The smell of gingerbread deffo puts us in a Christmassy mood.
 And we love eating these gingerbread men by Once Upon a Chef as much as the kiddos love making and decorating them.
 A fun Christmas baking activity all around!

 7. Chocolate log cake

 Why make any ol’ chocolate log when you can make the ultimate chocolate log cake, full of chocolatey and creamy goodness?
-Dive into this off-the-scale tasty recipe by Hello Fresh for the perfect sweet treat this Christmas.
+Dive into this off-the-scale tasty recipe by Sally’s Baking Recipes for the perfect sweet treat this Christmas.